nivelle/java-all/article/ArrayList源码解读.md

      * specified collection.
 In other words, removes from this list all
      * of its elements that are not contained in the specified collection.
      *
-     * @param c collection containing elements to be retained in this list
+     * @param c collection containing elements to be retained【保持】 in this list
      * @return {@code true} if this list changed as a result of the call
      * @throws ClassCastException if the class of an element of this list
      *         is incompatible with the specified collection